abbyPitcairn/LLMEnergyConsumption/README.md

 * **Prompt Length**: the number of words/tokens in the prompt.
 * **Task Type**: based on a key with 7 different task types labeled 0-6; includes task categories such as small talk, coding, creativity, etc.
 * **Complexity**: a subjective annotation by the author to sort prompts by complexity of the task.
-* **Output Length**: model dependent, appended during experiment based on which LLM is being tested at that time.
 * **Origin**: the origin of the prompt; either ChatGPT or the name of the HuggingFace dataset.

 #### Example of Data Output: